-Medical appointments can easily be made at numerous health clinics and specialists’ offices throughout Barcelona.
+Medical appointments can easily be made at Sanitas approved health clinics and specialists’ offices throughout Barcelona.

-Students can consult CASA-Barcelona staff for the option that best suits their specific needs.
-In most cases, a student will pay for the consultation up-front and file for reimbursement from their home insurance company by submitting the appropriate paperwork and all original receipts.
-It is the student’s responsibility to understand how his/her insurance coverage works and to file all reimbursement requests.
+Students can consult the Sanitas app for the option that best suits their specific needs.
+Calling ahead to book an appointment is the best option and means a student will not pay for the consultation up-front.
+If a student opts to use his/her own private medical insurance, it is the student’s responsibility to understand how his/her insurance coverage works, pay when necessary for any treatment and to file all reimbursement requests.

 Centre Mèdic Vila Olímpica